UCSD-LabStream/Frontend/src/Documentation/docs_menu.md

 This react application is stores and manages all user data using firebase.
 The following database functionalities have been implemented in the code:

 - Read.js reads the data from the database and returns an array of objects.
-- Write_slots.js writes new data to the database
+- Write_slots.js writes new slots to database
 - DeleteSlots.js is used to delete a slot in the database.
 It takes slotId as a parameter and then deletes that slot.

 ## Student View